Why Katy Perry and Orlando Bloom's First Year With Daughter Daisy Has Been Totally Rosy - E! Online

 "It's amazing to have this opportunity to be a businesswoman," Perry noted, "but at 34, when I was like, 'OK, I'm ready,' I'm so glad I made the conscious decision to actually try and do that."

-Because no disrespect to her side hustle as a No. 1 track-minting pop star, but parenting is "the best job, it's the most fulfilling," she raved.
+Because no disrespect to her side hustle as a No. 1 track-minting pop star with an upcoming Vegas residency, but parenting is "the best job, it's the most fulfilling," she raved.
 "I mean, I feel like, you know, I got the opportunity to climb every single mountain, especially career-wise, and see those views and a lot of them I was really grateful for.
 But there was no feeling like the feeling when I had my daughter.
 That was like, all the love that I was ever searching for."

 And because she had so recently traversed a few valleys she understood how "your art is validated by the outside world and that fluctuates," she continued.
 "Sometimes you are beloved and then sometimes people are like 'Nah, I don't like that.
 Moving on.'
 But the love from your children is constant and unconditional and isn't based on, you know, what you have, what you don't have, you know, what career, what product and so that's definitely made me feel so full to know that there's this unwavering, unconditional love."